On The Art & Science Found In Sci-Fi Novels For Young Adults

 Worldbuilding in YA science fiction is as much social as scientific.
 The future societies imagined in these works are often reflections — sometimes critiques — of contemporary cultural, political, and ethical concerns.
 Technology becomes a mirror through which readers can explore questions of power, inequality, freedom, and community.

 On the other hand, social engineering and militant art might be more questionable than we think.
 As always, art is a mirror of our society, a mirror of culture.
-But viewing reality as a result of a continuous mirror in front of the writers that prevents him to see the backend script and perhaps the worse version of ourselves, raises concerns of self-awareness.
+But viewing reality as a result of a continuous mirror in front of the writer that prevents him to see the backend script and perhaps the worse version of ourselves, raises concerns of self-awareness.

 For example, dystopian settings frequently extrapolate current societal tensions and technological trends to their extremes.
 These worlds allow protagonists to challenge systemic injustice, explore the ethics of surveillance, or question dehumanizing technologies.
 In doing so, YASciFi uses worldbuilding not just to entertain but to frame ethical inquiry, inviting readers to think critically about their own world.